akeemja/stage_project_cohort/README.md

 ## user info

-Find admin and users info in sever/.env
+Find admin and counselor info in sever/.env

+## usage

+### As counselor

+Login as counselor.
+Select program, language, campus, days and submit. view results

+### As admin

+Login as admin.